klimovaxenia/english/exercises-david.md

 I live in a big house on Ivy Street.
 It’s close to the college campus.
 I live in the house with three other students.
 Their names are Bill, Tony, and Paul.
 We help each other with homework.
 On the weekend, we play football together.

 I have a brother.
-He just started high school.
+He is in high school.
 He is 14 and lives with my parents.
 They live on Mulberry Street in Boston.
 Sometimes they visit me in New York.
 I am happy when they visit.
 My Mom always brings me sweets and candy when they come.
 I really miss them, too!

+### № 5

+1. Do you do your homework every day?
+Yes, I do.
+And I'm doing my homework right now.
+2. Does he do his homework every day?
+No, he doesn't.
+But he is doing his homework right now.
+3. He plays basketball.
+4. Does he play basketball?
+5. They dance very well.
+6. Do they dance very well?